xNok/Cssb/README.md

 Frontend tools automating your workflow with [gulp](http://gulpjs.com/).

 The project provide a set of pre-programmed command.
-These commandes will help you to simplify and impove your developement process.
+These commands will help you to simplify and improve your development process.
 Use it or [learn how to build your own automated workflow](https://github.com/xNok/Cssb/blob/master/docs/part1-automated-workflow/gulp_automated_workflow.md).

 The main enhancements that bring this project are :